imoukpong/NutriLog/README.md

 - Imo Ukpong
 - Jacob Tang

-Time spent: **X** hours spent in total
+Time spent: 4 hours spent in total

 ## Summary

-This document provides a summary of our project building process for our app, **App Name Here**
+This document provides a summary of our project building process for our app, NutriLog

 ## Milestone Requirements